 Currently ATOU has volunteers from 9 years old to 85 years old.
 Anyone under 16 is asked to be accompanied by an adult.

 What is the process to becoming a volunteer for A Touch of Understanding?

-Volunteers are required to complete the Potential Volunteer Profile. (see attached).
+Volunteers are required to complete the Potential Volunteer Profile.
+Prospective Volunteer Packet and letter.

-Our insurance company and the schools require fingerprinting of each staff member and volunteer.
+Fingerprinting is required for each staff member and volunteer, regardless of whether you have supplied similar documents to others in the past.
 It is important to do this as soon as possible.
-Below is information on location of Live Scan services as well as an application sheet, with the appropriate ATOU information completed.
+Below is information on location of Live Scan services as well as an application form, with the appropriate information completed.

 · Complete your part of the application

 · Have your fingerprints taken